 While attending a roundtable hosted by Chad Breckinridge, VP and Deputy General Counsel at Cisco, we discussed overall challenges in data collection.
 We heard strategies on striving for consistency over granularity to allow for better reporting.

 While reporting methods and information about carbon credits vary across the board, CEEZER provides the data needed for buyers to make informed and effective decisions.
 Without CEEZER, comparing projects across methodologies and technologies would take substantial legwork.
-Our platform removes that barrier by allowing users to compare the breadth of the carbon market in one place.
+Our platform removes that barrier by allowing users to compare the breadth of the voluntary carbon market in one place.

 Community-centered decision-making should be at the center of climate-forward solutions